rkomoran/frog-bot/README.md

 ![frogbot_recording(5)](https://github.com/user-attachments/assets/4930ef2b-2e35-4cda-8456-b7e4281af2ce)

-Frog Bot Commands:

-- */setchannel: Set the channel for daily frog messages.
-Usage: /setchannel*

-- */speak: Make the bot say a frog quote.
-Usage: /speak*

-- */fact: Get a random fact from a frog with a Froglish translation.
-Usage: /fact*

-- */frogpic: Get a random frog picture.
-Usage: /frogpic*

-- */sync: Sync slash commands for the current guild (owner only).
-Usage: /sync*

 ## How was this bot made?

 Froggo's Daily Facts bot was crafted using Python and the [discord.py](https://discordpy.readthedocs.io/en/stable/) library.
 The bot's functionality revolves around delivering random facts with a fun twist.
 Here's a breakdown of the key components: